 Inflections are free and effective way to work the muscles of the arms, shoulders and chest to strengthen them.
 This exercise uses the weight of your own body as resistance, but you must do it properly to avoid injury.
 If you had difficulty doing pull-ups in the past or this is the first time you try to include them in your exercise routine, there are some factors to consider.
 Check with your doctor before starting a routine of push ups to rule out any restrictions.

-- Be in a position of standard bends.
+Be in a position of standard bends.
 Lie down on the floor in a straight line with palms on it approximately separated by the width of your shoulders.
 Elevate the floor until your arms are stretched completely.
 Keep right palms on the floor and feet together, so that only the fingertips touch the ground.
 Do not let your back bend; instead, focus on keeping a straight line with your spine.
-Keeps your head level looking down instead of forward.
+Keeps your head level looking down instead of forward on push up mat.

-- Change the position of your hands to your shoulders in relation to work different muscle groups.
+Change the position of your hands to your shoulders in relation to work different muscle groups.
 About your hands until they touch and carries the same bending movements to work more triceps.
 Place your hands off the shoulder area in an extended position to work more pectoral muscles. beginners can also use pushup bars while you start doing pushups for the first time.